IHTSDO/Release-Dashboard-UI/README.md

-# SNOMED Release Dashboard UI (RDU)
+# SNOMED Release Dashboard UI

-The **SNOMED Release Dashboard UI (RDU)** is an Angular-based web application that provides a real-time window into the **SNOMED CT Release Service (SRS)** ecosystem.
+The **SNOMED Release Dashboard UI** is an Angular-based web application that provides a real-time window into the **SNOMED CT Release Service (SRS)** ecosystem.
 It allows Product Support, Release Managers and Automations to **create, monitor and manage SNOMED CT release packages** while surfacing build telemetry and notifications in a single place.

-RDU consumes the SRS **REST & WebSocket API** and complements it with an intuitive, Material-styled front-end that can be deployed either as a **Server-Side Rendered (SSR) Node application** or as a static single-page application (SPA).
+RAD consumes the SRS **REST & WebSocket API** and complements it with an intuitive, Material-styled front-end that can be deployed either as a **Server-Side Rendered (SSR) Node application** or as a static single-page application (SPA).

 This document explains **how to run the Release Dashboard locally** and the **engineering best-practices** expected when contributing to the code-base.